Dangerous Goods by Air Freight to Turkey

 Important points for DGR shipments

 Dangerous goods must be classified according to the IATA Dangerous Goods Regulations (DGR).
-The classification determines the UN class, packing group, permitted quantities per package, and the mode of transport (passenger aircraft or cargo aircraft only).
+The classification determines the UN class, packing group, allowed quantity per package, and mode of transport (passenger aircraft or cargo aircraft only).

 Documentation